elnull/pandoc-acronyms/README.md

 	> python setup.py install
 	...

-After that, it is available as a standa-alone program in the installation location used by Python.
+After that, it is available as a stand-alone program in the installation location used by Python.

 ## Testing and debugging

-The pandoc-acronyms code uses the standard Python unittest framework.
+The `pandoc-acronyms` code uses the standard Python unittest framework.
 Most tests are data-driven in that they use regular Markdown files and JSON acronym dictionaries as input and test how the code handles them.
 To test the filter code as regular Python unit